 The 65 Roses Club is a group of Pirates fans who have joined together to raise funds to fight cystic fibrosis.
 By making a pledge to the Cystic Fibrosis Foundation for every home run the Pirates hit, these fans have the opportunity to meet Pirates celebrities at a private reception.
-After the reception, everyone can enjoy the game to cheer on the Bucs.
+After the reception, everyone enjoys the game to cheer on the Bucs.

 The club gets its name from the way a child often learns to say “cystic fibrosis,” which sounds like “sixty-five roses.”
 It is a national sports program supported by teams in all areas of athletics, including baseball, football, basketball, hockey and soccer, to help raise funds to fight cystic fibrosis.